andreav/my-aws-cdk-typescript-constructs/README.md

 If you deploy first a Vpc, then Fargate, then you destroy both, next time you have to clear the context by issueing:

     cdk context  --clear

-If you want to destroy pipleine create by, you must first empty the bucket (not supported by standard cdk)

-    aws s3 rm s3://pipeline-upload-bucket  --recursive  # <-- bucket created when deploying mctcFargateUpdateCodePipelineS3Stack
-    npx cdk destroy mctcFargateUpdateCodePipelineS3Stack

 # Setup Development environment